SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```

 ### Calculate attentivity index
-Here attentivityindex will be calculated on the basis of Yaw angle.
+Now, the attentivityindex will be calculated using Yaw angle available from head pose inference result.
-- Replace #TODO Head_Pose_Detection 4
-- Paste the following lines
+- Replace #TODO Head_Pose_Detection 4 with the following lines of code

 ```python
 if headPose_enabled: